-The Eastern Wind Symphony, founded in the spring of 1996, is a professional ensemble for musicians in the tri-state NJ/NY/PA area, dedicated to performing the best wind and percussion literature.
+The Eastern Wind Symphony, founded in the spring of 1996, is a professional level ensemble for musicians dedicated to performing the best wind and percussion literature.
 Under Director Emeritus Dr. William H. Silvester, the ensemble experienced exceptional growth and developed a national reputation.
-The Eastern Wind Symphony has presented critically acclaimed performances at Carnegie Hall in New York City, The John F. Kennedy Center in Washington, D.C, New Jersey Performing Arts Center, Patriots Theater at the War Memorial, and at the NaFME Eastern Division Conference.
-In addition, the EWS has produced numerous commercial CDs of exceptional quality on the prestigious Klavier, Curnow Music Press, and MASTERS labels.
+The Eastern Wind Symphony has presented critically acclaimed performances at Carnegie Hall, John F. Kennedy Center, New Jersey Performing Arts Center, and Patriots Theater at the War Memorial.
+Recently, the EWS had the honor of being the first adult band in the state of New Jersey to be selected to perform at the prestigious 2015 Midwest International Band & Orchestra Clinic in Chicago.
+In addition, the EWS was invited to perform at the 2017 International Trumpet Guild Conference and multiple NaFME Eastern Division Conferences.

 Artistic Director Mr. Todd Nichols and Assistant Conductor Mr. Adam Warshafsky currently guide The Eastern Wind Symphony to achieve its artistic goals, revitalize the community it supports, and bring unique and challenging musical experiences to both its members and audiences.
 In addition to establishing highly successful concert seasons at Richardson Auditorium in Princeton, NJ, the EWS has instituted a summer concert series in other local NJ communities.
 The EWS has been invited to provide guest performances at local music festivals, including the Music for All Metropolitan Wind Band Invitational.